Forrest S. Mosten provides a range of Legal Services designed to settle your matter to best meet your needs in a cost effective manner:

 If you are already in mediation or considering mediation, you might benefit from a consultation with Mr. Mosten to help you better understand the mediation process and the legal issues involved in a divorce.
 As an expert in mediation, Mr. Mosten will help you decide what to ask for and how to ask for it in negotiations with your spouse.
 Rather than upsetting the deal, Mr. Mosten views his role as informing you of the benefits and problems of the agreements made in mediation and suggesting tweaks and modifications if necessary, He will also review the final paperwork.
 If you request, Mr. Mosten can also be present in the mediation session and represent you in a supportive and collaborative manner.

-Known as “The Father of Unbundling,” Forrest S. Mosten has been credited with inventing this concept for delivering discrete task legal services.
-In a 1993 keynote address, Woody introduced the concept of unbundled legal services.
-Following that presentation, Woody has written articles and a book, Unbundling Legal Services.
-Woody has led this movement in increasing legal access and family law reform by serving as a featured speaker on unbundling in programs throughout the United States and the world and has trained and consulted with bar associations throughout the world.
+Known as “The Father of Unbundling,” Woody Mosten has been credited with inventing this concept for delivering discrete task legal services, click here.
+In a 1993 keynote address in Australia, Woody introduced the concept of unbundled legal services.
+Following that presentation, Woody has written many articles and two books, click here.
+Woody has led this movement in increasing legal access and family law reform by serving as a featured speaker on unbundling in programs throughout the United States and the world and has trained lawyers and consulted with bar associations, law societies and other organizations throughout the world.
+Unbundling has become so important, that it has become a criterion for successful client interviewing for law students worldwide in the International Client Consultation Competition, click on www.brownmosten.com.

 Read more about Legal Coaching